FriendSoftwareLabs/friendchat/README.md

 and can be used by any number of people until it is explicitly canceled.
 People using this link will join as a guest with a randomly generated name.

+#### Share your screen or app

+Screensharing is now available for chrome through an extension.
+The option is found in the live view menu, and will either prompt you install the extension or offer to initiate screen sharing.

 ## Modules

 Modules are integrations towards 3rd party chat services.
 They have a server part